 - All grades will be posted on Canvas including assignments we do in class.
 Each assignment's percentage points (from above) will be a separate section on Canvas.
 Any writing related to that particular assignment will be in a separate module.
-I grade most major assignments out of 100 and the grades are on a +/- system - There is no extra credit for this course. - Percentages for each assignment are in the section under "Assignment word count and weight" - Late work is not accepted; if I do (for significant reasons) the grade will be reduced accordingly. - Must receive a C- or higher to pass the course
+I grade most major assignments out of 100 and the grades are on a +/- system - There is no extra credit for this course except for the ones using the camera - Percentages for each assignment are in the section under "Assignment word count and weight" - Late work will be reduced accordingly - Must receive a C- or higher to pass the course